Distorted optimal transport: Concluding remarks

 Third, universally optimal couplings are obtained under the assumption that the distortion functions are convex, concave, ISS, or SS.
 Although these distortion functions are the most commonly used in the application domains, we wonder whether universally optimal couplings can be obtained, or proved to be non-existent, for more general forms of $h$.
 Moreover, optimal couplings for specific marginal distributions, other than all marginal distributions, are left for future research.

+Fourth, most results in our paper are obtained for distorted expectations or sub-linear/super-linear expectations.
+General non-linear expectations that are neither sub-linear nor super-linear will require substantially different techniques.

-Fourth, the distorted optimal transport can be generalized to other settings than the standard one we considered.
-Motivated by different applications, classic transport problems have been generalized to the multi-marginal setting (see \cite{RR98,P15}), the constrained setting, such as those of martingale transport (\cite{BHP13,GHT14, BJ16}), supermartingale transport (\cite{NS18}) or directional transport (\cite{NW22}), and the setting of vector-measures (see \cite{WZ22}), and many more.
+Fifth, the distorted optimal transport can be generalized to other settings other than the standard one we considered.
+Motivated by different applications, classic transport problems have been generalized to, among many others, the multi-marginal setting (see \cite{RR98,P15}), transport between vector-measures (see \cite{WZ22}), transport between capacities (see \cite{GSZ23}), and the constrained settings, such as those of martingale transport (\cite{BHP13,GHT14, BJ16}), supermartingale transport (\cite{NS18}) or directional transport (\cite{NW22}).
 Each of these generalizations can be combined with our framework of distorted transport.
 We expect them to lead to great additional challenges and new mathematics on optimal transport in the future.